Mac Tutorials

 Step 4.
 Parent Process

-You can create a variety of diagnostic reports in Activity Monitor.
-You can sample a process for three seconds to see what it’s doing when it runs.
-You can also create a spindump, which looks at unresponsive apps that were force quit.
-You can create a System Diagnostics report.
-And you can create a Spotlight Diagnostic report, based on all the processes running on your Mac.
-All of these create technical reports, which you can send to Apple Support if you have a problem.
+You can create various diagnostic reports in Activity Monitor, including a Spindump, which looks at unresponsive apps that were forced to quit, and a Spotlight Diagnostic report based on all the processes running on your Mac.
+It may be helpful to provide these to Apple Support if you have a problem.

 Here’s how to run these reports in Activity Monitor:

-2. Select Sample Process, Spindump, System Diagnostics, Spotlight Diagnostics
+2. Select either Sample Process, Spindump, System Diagnostics, or Spotlight Diagnostics, depending on which one you want to run.

-3. With some of these, you may need to enter your Mac password.
-If so, enter it, and let the report build
+3. You may need to enter your Mac password.
+If so, enter it, and let the report build.

 4. At the end, you’ll have a file you can send to Apple Support.